-Section 1.
+- Section 1.
 Committees and Working Units.
-The Commission completes a majority of its work through a strong committee and working unit structure outlined in Policy/ Procedure #08.1102 (Subordinate Commission Working Units).
+The Commission completes much of its work through a strong committee and working unit structure outlined in Commission Policy #08.1102: Subordinate Commission Working Units. - Section 2.

-Section 2.
 Commission Decision-Making.
 Committee work and decisions are forwarded to the full Commission for further consideration and approval through the Executive Committee, unless that work, or decision has been specifically delegated to a committee.
-All final decisions and work presented to the Commission must be approved by at least a majority of the quorum of the Commission.

-- Section 3.
+All final decisions and work presented to the Commission must be approved by at least a majority of the quorum of the Commission. - Section 3.
 Standing Committees.
-The Commission has established five standing committees: Executive; Operations; Planning, Priorities and Allocations (PP&A); Public Policy (PP); and Standards and Best Practices (SBP). - Section 4.
+The Commission has established five standing committees: Executive; Operations; Planning, Priorities and Allocations (PP&A); Public Policy (PPC); and Standards and Best Practices (SBP). - Section 4.
 Committee Membership.
-Only Commissioners or Alternates assigned to the committees by the Co-Chairs, the Co-Chairs themselves, Community Members nominated by the committee and appointed by the BOS, and designated representatives of DHSP shall serve as voting members of the committees. - Section 5.
+Only Commissioners or Alternates assigned to the committees by the Commission Co-Chairs, the Commission Co-Chairs themselves, and Committee-Only members nominated by the committee and appointed by the BOS shall serve as voting members of the committees. - Section 5.
 Meetings.
-All committee meetings are open to the public, and the public is welcome to attend and participate, but without voting privileges. - Section 6.
+All committee meetings are open to the public, and the public is welcome to attend and participate, but without voting privileges.

+- Section 6.
 Other Working Units.
 The Commission and its committees may create other working units such as subcommittees, ad-hoc committees, caucuses, task forces, or work groups, as they deem necessary and appropriate. - A. The Commission is empowered to create caucuses of subsets of Commission members who are members of "key or priority populations" or "populations of interest" as identified in the comprehensive HIV plan, such as consumers.
-Caucuses are ongoing for as long as they are needed. - B. Task forces are established to address a specific issue or need and may be ongoing, such as the Community Engagement Task Force, or time limited.
+Caucuses are ongoing for as long as they are needed. - B. Task forces are established to address a specific issue or need and may be ongoing or time limited.